LadyKisser/Stelle_Documentation/How To Add An Account.md

 ### Need Help?

 If you need further assistance, feel free to open a support ticket in our server.
 We're here to help!

+---

+### Important Note

+**Do not log out of HoYoLab.** If you log out or your cookies expire, the bot will notify you to update your account information.